Johan Cruyff Arena

-The Johan Cruyff Arena (Johan Cruijff Arena /nl/; officially stylised as Johan Cruijff ArenA) is the home stadium of football club Ajax since its opening and the main stadium of the Dutch capital city of Amsterdam.
+The Johan Cruyff Arena (Johan Cruijff Arena /nl/) is the home stadium of football club Ajax since its opening and the main stadium of the Dutch capital city of Amsterdam.
 Built from 1993 to 1996 at a cost equivalent to €140 million, it is the largest stadium in the country.
 The stadium opened as the Amsterdam Arena (stylised as Amsterdam ArenA) and it was officially renamed for the 2018–19 football season, in honour of Dutch footballer Johan Cruyff who died in 2016.

 It hosted the 1998 UEFA Champions League final and was one of the stadiums used during UEFA Euro 2000, including the semi-final.
 The stadium also hosted three group stage matches and one match in the round of 16 of the UEFA Euro 2020.
 Furthermore the 2013 UEFA Europa League final was staged in the stadium as well.

 Both international and Dutch artists have given concerts in the stadium, including Tina Turner, Coldplay, U2, Take That, Celine Dion, Madonna, Michael Jackson, André Hazes, David Bowie, AC/DC, Justin Timberlake, One Direction, the Rolling Stones, Beyoncé, Rihanna, Taylor Swift and Armin van Buuren.
 The dance event Sensation was held in the stadium every year, up until the final edition in 2017.

 The stadium has a retractable roof and a grass surface.
-Since 2022, the stadium has a capacity of 55,865 during football matches, increased from 54,990.
-The stadium has a capacity of 68,000 during music concerts if a center-stage setup is used (the stage in the middle of the pitch); for end-stage music concerts, the capacity is 50,000; and for music concerts for which the stage is located in the east side of the stadium, the capacity is 35,000.
+Since 2022, the stadium has a capacity of 56,120 during football matches, increased from 54,990.
+The stadium has a capacity of 71,000 during music concerts if a center-stage setup is used; for end-stage music concerts, the capacity is 50,000; and for music concerts for which the stage is located in the east side of the stadium, the capacity is 35,000.
 It held UEFA five-star stadium status, which was superseded by a new system of classification.